ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Reinforcement learning is the branch of machine learning where an agent **learns through action**.
 It's about making good decisions.

 It’s quite different from supervised learning.
-In supervised learning we start with a big dataset.
-We train a model to replicate the patterns found in this dataset so that we can make predictions.
+In supervised learning we start with (hopefully big) dataset.
+We train a model to predict the target associated with each sample.

-In reinforcement learning we start out with no data.
-The agent generates data (sequences of experience) by interacting with the environment.
-The agent uses it’s experience to learn how to interact with the environment.
-In reinforcement learning we not only learn patterns from data, we also generate our own data.
+Reinforcement learning faces two additional challenges.
+The first is data generation.
+Data is generated through the agent taking actions in the environment.
+The agent must take care to explore the state space when it is learning and then exploit it once it has learnt.

-We also create our own targets.
+The second challenge is target creation.
 Data collected in reinforcement learning are sequences of experience - transitions between states, the actions taken and rewards recieved.
 The experience tuple `(s,a,r,s')` has no implicit target.
 Agents must label experience (for example, a Bellman target) in order to be able to learn from it.

 If you are interested in learning more about reinforcement learning, I would recommend these resources